^

 The disease occurs mainly in men aged 20-60 years.

-Causes of the cheilitis
+Causes cheilitis

 Pathogenesis

-Symptoms of the cheilitis
+Symptoms cheilitis

-In this case, the red border of the lower lip swells, reddens, small bubbles appear, which quickly burst and erosion appears.
+The red border of the lower lip swells, turns red, small blisters appear, which quickly burst and erosions appear.
 Gradually, the surface of the lip becomes covered with a crust.
-Patients are troubled by itching, pain and burning.
+Patients are bothered by itching, pain and burning.

-There are two forms of exfoliative cheilitis - exudative and dry.
+There are two forms of exfoliative cheilitis: exudative and dry.

-In the exudative form on the red border of the lips there appear crusts of grayish-yellowish-brown color.
-Cork cover with a layer of the red lip rim from the corner to the corner of the mouth and from the red-bordered crayon with the mucous membrane to the middle of the red border.
-The process never reaches the border of the red border with the skin.
-If you remove the crust, then a bright red, smooth, slightly moist surface of the lip is exposed.
-Erosions did not show up.
-From the side of the mucous lips, there are hyperemia, puffiness, easily removing plaque of white color.
-Subjectively, burning and pain are noted.
+In the exudative form, grayish-yellowish-brown crusts appear on the red border of the lips.
+The crusts cover the red border of the lips in a layer from corner to corner of the mouth and from the edge of the red border with the mucous membrane to the middle of the red border.
+In this case, the process never reaches the border of the red border with the skin.
+If you remove the crust, a bright red, smooth, slightly moist surface of the lip is exposed.
+No erosions are found.
+On the part of the mucous membrane of the lips, hyperemia, edema, and an easily removable white coating are observed.
+Burning and pain are subjectively noted.
 The course of the disease is chronic.

 Differential diagnosis

-Eczema of the lips occurs in persons suffering from eczema.
-In this case, puffiness, hyperemia of the lips, vesicular elements and serous wells are noted, with chronic course - lechenization of foci, lesions.
-Eczema of the lips in children is often complicated by pyococcal infection.
+Lip eczema occurs in people suffering from eczema.
+In this case, swelling, hyperemia of the lips, vesicular elements and serous wells are noted, in the chronic course - lechenization of foci, lesions.
+Lip eczema in children is often complicated by pyogenic infection.

-Lip lesion in other dermatoses
+Lesions of the lips in other dermatoses

 Who to contact?

-Treatment of the cheilitis
+Treatment cheilitis

 You are reporting a typo in the following text: